Andre Carter II: Minnesota Vikings

 Carter II signed with the Minnesota Vikings as an undrafted free agent on April 29, 2023.
-On August 29, 2023, the Vikings announced that he had made the initial 53-man roster.
+On August 29, the Vikings announced that he had made the initial 53-man roster.

 Carter was waived by the Vikings on August 27, 2024, and re-signed to the practice squad.

 Las Vegas Raiders

 On December 18, 2024, Carter was signed by the Las Vegas Raiders off of the Vikings' practice squad.

 On August 25, 2025, Carter was waived by the Raiders.

 Detroit Lions

 On August 28, 2025, Carter was signed to the Detroit Lions' practice squad.

 Miami Dolphins

-On November 5, 2025, Carter was signed by the Miami Dolphins off of the Lions' practice squad.
+On November 5, 2025, Carter was signed by the Miami Dolphins off the Lions' practice squad.
+He was waived by the Dolphins on December 15, and re-signed to the practice squad.

+Washington Commanders

+On January 12, 2026, Carter signed a futures contract with the Washington Commanders.
+He was released by the Commanders at the start of training camp on July 29.

+Los Angeles Chargers

+On August 10, 2026, Carter signed with the Los Angeles Chargers.
+He was waived on August 30, and re-signed to the practice squad.